santoshrachakonda7/R.N.S.K.Santosh/README.md

 - Built sample pages for content visualization, when Start Learning button is clicked
 - Included pagination and a content box
 - Tried to fetch JSON data onto the sample pages

+## Sprint-4 (24th May - 29th May)
+### Technologies used
+- Able to fetch data from JSON file successfully
+- Included various multimedia types like videos, images and text
+- Multimedia is working across various pages

 ```markdown